rudraroop/RL-Constructions-Combinatorics-Disprove/observations_run_1.md

 # This will be updated after we actually manage to get a successful run

-Run 1 - 7 rectangles , action space 100 - the agent seems to pick up on disjoint sets quickly but it takes time to generate sets with at least 1 killed rectangle.
-We have not progressded from 1 to 2 killed rectangles till now (1000 iterations).
-There is an apparent need to scale the reward, so that kills are incentivized more heavily.
-The difference between 0 and -1000 is far greater than 1 and 0 - we will try scaling by 10

-Run 2 - 12 rectangles, action space 200 - this action space still feels too small for a disjoint set to randomly occur in one of the first few runs - could we put an upper bound on rectangle areas? - Perhaps the sum of rectangle areas? - or also pass the area into the state representation as decisions are made?

-Run 3 - 12 rectangles, action space 400 - it seems that scaling up the action space doesn't really help the agent get a lucky shot at a disjoint set in the early sessions.
-If we look at the three generations rects_1, rects_2, rects_3 - all of them look equally cluttered.
-We will explore another way of rectangle reresentation in a separate feature branch.
-Instead of generating (x1, x2, y1, y2) we will generate (x1, y1, width, height) - perhaps it will be easier for the agent to generate a disjoint set when it generates rectangles as objects anchored to a single point with two dimensions extending from that point.

 **The Current rectangle generation paradigm is as follows** :

 We allow the agent to take N*4 decisions where N = number of rectangles we want to generate.
 For each rectangle, the agent produces 4 co-ordinates in succession - (x1, x2, y1, y2) where (x1, y1) is the bottom-left corner of the rectangle and (x2, y2) is the top-right corner.

-The episodes are variable-length.
-We want to make sure that the agent doesn't take two consecutive decisions where x1 == x2 or y1 == y2 as we have observed this tendency before and this makes the produced rectangle a zero-area rectangle.
-Thus we don't count such actions as valid decisions.
-The game doesn't progress if such an action is taken.
-In the reward function, we subtract a **delay factor** (proportional to the episode length) from the reward to discourage behaviour where zero-area rectangles are being produced continuously, not allowing the episode to progress.
+For zero-area rectangles generated, we give a high negative reward.
+For non disjoint rectangle sets this reward is slightly less negative.
+For disjoint sets, reward is the number of rectangles killed by the optimal cut algorithm scaled by a scaling factor.

 **The state representation is as follows** :

-The observation space, or state dimensions are (DECISIONS*2).
-Following from Wagner's code template, the first *DECISIONS* state parameters are the actual decisions taken. i.e. the rectangle co-ordinates generated.
+The observation space, or state dimensions are ((n_actions + 1) * DECISIONS).
+Following from Wagner's code template, the first *n_actions * DECISIONS* state parameters are one-hot representations of the actual decisions taken. i.e. the rectangle co-ordinates generated.
 While the next *DECISIONS* state parameters are a one-hot-encoding of which decision is currently being made.

 **Observations from the run** :

+Run 1 - 7 rectangles , action space 100, 1000 episodes per iteration - In the first iteration there is ONE lucky shot.
+The agent seems to pick up on disjoint sets quickly but it takes time to generate sets with at least 1 killed rectangle.
+We have not progressded from 1 to 2 killed rectangles till now (~4600 iterations).
+There is an apparent need to scale the reward, so that kills are incentivized more heavily.
+The difference between 0 and -1000 is far greater than 1 and 0 - we will try scaling by 10

+Run 2 - 12 rectangles, action space 200, reward scaling 10, 1000 episodes per iteration - this action space still feels too small for a disjoint set to randomly occur in one of the first few runs - could we put an upper bound on rectangle areas? - Perhaps the sum of rectangle areas? - or also pass the area into the state representation as decisions are made?

+Run 3 - 12 rectangles, action space 400, reward scaling 10, 2000 episodes per iteration, percentile 60, super_percentile 90 - it seems that scaling up the action space doesn't really help the agent get a lucky shot at a disjoint set in the early sessions.
+If we look at the three generations rects_1, rects_2, rects_3 - all of them look equally cluttered.
+A **possible approach** of rectangle reresentation could be - Instead of generating (x1, x2, y1, y2) we will generate (x1, y1, width, height) - perhaps it will be easier for the agent to generate a disjoint set when it generates rectangles as objects anchored to a single point with two dimensions extending from that point.

+Run 4 -  7 rectangles , action space 100, reward scaling 10, percentile 70, super_percentile 90, 2000 episodes per iteration - In the first iteration there is ONE lucky shot at a disjoint set.

+**Another approach** to solving the problem in larger numbers of rectangles could be to keep generating the first iteration again and again until at least one lucky hit is found.
+We only move on to training once we have a lucky hit.

 Hyperparameters used in this run